How to Play C on Ukulele + 5 Easy Variations!

-To play C Major Chord Variation #5, place the middle finger on the ninth fret of the top G string, index finger on the eighth fret of the E string, and little finger on the tenth fret of the bottom A string.
+To play C Major Chord Variation #5, place the middle finger on the ninth fret of the top G string, the index finger on the eighth fret of the E string, and the little finger on the tenth fret of the bottom A-string.
 Let the C string play open.

 How to Play C Chord on Piano

 Let’s be taught the right way to play a C major chord on a piano.
 This is, without doubt, one of the most frequently performed ukulele chords, whether or not it’s ukulele. guitar or piano.
 It’s normally the first chord that one learns.